 Hardhat Beetles are often found near chasms.
 Hitting them with your sword causes a lot of knockback to Link himself, who might end up falling down a nearby hole.
 In a way, they end up being the enemy equivalent of the Moldorm boss fight.

 The Shell Blades in Ocarina Of Time are this type; they tend to swim up and attack Link aggressively, while you can only use a hookshot on them, and hope you get past their hard shells to their oneWeak Spot.

-The Bari in Ocarina of Time.
+The Biri in Ocarina of Time.
 Floating Jellyfish that are immune to the slingshot and hurt you when you kill them with the sword.
-That leaves four options of killing them without getting hurt: Din's Fire (which many won't have at that point and wastes magic), Deku Sticks (which break and are in limited supply in the dungeon), the Boomerang (which you don't get until halfway through the dungeon), and Princess Ruto (yes, you can use her as a projectile and it won't hurt her one bit).
+That leaves five options of killing them without getting hurt: Din's Fire (which many won't have at that point and wastes magic), Deku Sticks (which break and are in limited supply in the dungeon), Deku Nuts (the most efficient method before getting the Boomerang, but easy to laugh off due to being non-lethal; Deku Nuts don't kill them, but stuns them and then enables you to cut them without being shocked), the Boomerang (which you don't get until halfway through the dungeon), and Princess Ruto (yes, you can use her as a projectile and it won't hurt her one bit).

 Also in Jabu-Jabu's Belly are Shabom, large kamikaze bubbles that reflect most projectiles, and Stingers, large flying fish that stalk you as you move around.
 Like the Bari, however, Shabom are also very weak against Deku Nuts.